 If that one big idea is the only barrier between you and the life you’ve always wanted, roll up your sleeves.
 It’s time to do the work!
 Ideas might strike like lightning when you least expect it.
 But often they need to be actively summoned with, say, meditation, a change of scenery, or structured ideation techniques.

 QUIZ: Discover your entrepreneur type

 How you best come up with ideas will depend on your personality type.
 Do you ideate effectively in groups?
 Are you inspired by art, nature, or books?
-Understanding a little more about you will allow us to unlock the best strategies to help you come up with a winning small business idea.
+Understanding a little more about you will allow us to unlock the best strategies to help you come up with winning small business ideas.